Dalmatia Wine Region

 July – August

 Harvest preparation season with dramatic vineyard scenery, but very hot.
-Best for early morning or evening visits.
+Plan early-morning or late-afternoon visits.

 Early Autumn